 November 26th Peggy appears on the ZDF Hitparade

-Performing a sketch with Ilja Richter from Disco, note the guest appearance of Arnie Harris
+Performing sketches with Ilja Richter from Disco, note the guest appearance of Arnie Harrisin the first clip.

 December 3rd Billboard, in the feature RTL GERMAN HAS SIX MILLION LISTENERS, reports that Peggy March was one of the guests at the 20th Anniversary celebrations party held at the Dortmunder Westfalenhalle.
 In the same edition under 'Company Roundup' it is reported that "...
 On the European side, singles by the following artists were Accord successes: ...Santabarbara (Spain); and elsewhere by Nicolas Peyrac.
 Alain David, Black Blood, Gibson Brothers, Thembi.
 Adam and Eve.
 Christian Anders, Karel Gott.
 Heino, Mike Kennedy, Martin Mann, Peggy March, Monica Morell.
 Gavin Du Porter and Irene Sheer..."